nishkohli96/learn-gastby-tailwind/README.md

-# Learm-GatsbyJS & Tailwind CSS
+# Learn-GatsbyJS & Tailwind CSS

 [GatsbyJS](https://www.gatsbyjs.com/) is used to create fast static websites in React.
 I would highly recommend learning and using [TailwindCSS](https://tailwindcss.com/) as it would make your life much easier to create beautiful UI.